-The town’s annual fireworks spectacle that year was unleashed at 8:00 p.m., July 4th, a Thursday, from an array of 32 securely entrenched mortar tubes, and three foot lengths of two-inch pipe, all carefully placed throughout the First United Methodist Church cemetery.
+The town’s annual fireworks spectacle that year was unleashed at 8:00 p.m., July 4th, a Thursday, from an array of 32 securely entrenched mortar tubes, and three-foot lengths of two-inch pipe, all carefully placed throughout the First United Methodist Church cemetery.
 Hershel Sorensen and his son, Eddie, had been the show masters for years, and had perfected cemetery mortar placement.
-As an homage to certain Stewartsville luminaries gone on to their rewards, whose granite and marble memorials were “to spec,” each honorific mortar or pipe was associated with one of 32 specific vertically oriented grave stones, each between 12 and 18 inches tall.
+As an homage to certain Stewartsville luminaries gone on to their rewards, whose granite and marble memorials were “to spec,” each honorific mortar or pipe – thirty-two in all – was associated with a specific vertically oriented gravestone, each between 12 and 18 inches tall.
 The mortars and pipes were driven down into, or partially buried in Missouri sod, angled obtusely a few degrees past right, and resting against the top of the marker.
-The tombstone of Zebulun Clydesworth, 1874-1953, always supported the top secret grand finale mortar-full.
+The tombstone of Zebulun Clydesworth, 1874-1953, always supported the top-secret grand finale mortar full.
 He was much respected

 Fourth of July fireworks were always purchased in February, when the fireworks budget was approved by the town counsel, from Mess’s Fireworks in Bend, PA.
 The Municipality of Stewartsville now had a Preferred Pryo account, and received 10% off and free shipping.
 A variety of sky rockets and missiles had sturdy sticks stuck to their fuselages.
 Their sturdy sticks would be stuck down the pipes until launch-time.
 Mortars were packed with a variety of aerial comets and mines, repeater cakes, and fiery aerial parachutes that streamed pyro pearls.
 Big & Bads, 37 Shot Victory Celebrations, Screamin’ Eagles Parachutes, and 48 Shot Color Pearl Flowers were Hershel and Eddie’s favorites.
 All the the other cemetery stone memorials served as impromptu backstops should a pipe or mortar fall over sending an errant missile out of its intended flight path.
 For a time, town folk were offended that the First United Methodist Church cemetery was used this way.
 Only once had a flaming fire orb had ever gotten away endangering man, woman, child and livestock.
 That was in 1957 when an ignited mortar toppled over unexpectedly, which had not been placed in the cemetery next to a memorial backstop.
 “Lesson learned” the Sorensens clucked.